jstop/Container-Orchestration-Foundation-Blueprint/README.md

 `make`

 This step:
-* Installs the homebrew dependencies,
+* Installs the homebrew dependencies, if needed.
 * Runs the CDK `deploy` and generates the output JSON file (which is needed for the next step)
     * Provisions the Wildcard ACM certicate and CodeCommit repo
     * Provisions the VPC, EKS Cluster, EKS Addons